0xPolygonMiden/miden-client/README.md

 Additionally, the client supports another feature: The `concurrent` flag enables optimizations that will result in faster transaction execution and proving.

-After installing the client, you can use it by running `miden-client`.
+After installing the client, you can use it by running `miden`.
 In order to get more information about available CLI commands you can run `miden --help`.

 ### Connecting to the network